samqty/mars-rover/README.md

 ### Infrastructure
 This space contain general infrastructure code, like typed appsetting config.
 And it also contains a utility that reports logs to the client browser using SignarlR.

+### Clientside UI
+This is a rough implemenation of the UI for a browser.
+This side of the application is light and contains minimal script and markup to enable client side rendering of data using databinding.

 ## Getting Started

 In order to run the application,